yengliong93/poc-influxdata-to-prometheus/README.md

      ```
    - For Telegraf:

      Please generate and get the token from Influxdb2.
-The config outputs as follows:
+The config outputs in telegraf/values.yaml as follows:
      ```
        outputs:
          - influxdb_v2: